Get Involved!

 122 N. Chestnut

-Rehearsals Start in early January TBD.
+Rehearsals Start in late February, Early March TBD.

 Dates of conflicts at auditions will be considered when finalizing the rehearsal calendar.